shwetashok26-dot/Sales-Insights-Data-Analysis/README.md

 ## Project Overview

-This project analyzes multi-dimensional sales transaction data to evaluate revenue performance, customer contribution, and market trends.
-The objective was to generate structured business insights that support data-driven decision-making at the management level.
+This project analyzes multi-dimensional sales transaction data to evaluate revenue performance, customer contribution, and market trends, generating structured business insights to support data-driven decision-making at the management level.

-The dataset includes transactions across customers, products, markets, and time dimensions, enabling relational analysis using MySQL and dashboard visualization using Power BI.
+The dataset spans customers, products, markets, and time dimensions, enabling relational analysis in MySQL and interactive dashboard visualization in Power BI.

 ---